-Conductor of Opera/Music Theatre
+Conductor of Opera/Music Theater

 During his distinguished singing career, Mr. Hogan performed with artists such as Renée Fleming, Luciano Pavarotti, Frederica von Stade, Denyce Graves, Thomas Allen, Jerome Hines, Paul Plishka, Samuel Ramey and Dolora Zajic, to name a few.
 He has been heard live on broadcasts from Lincoln Center, National Public Radio (NPR), and Public Broadcasting System (PBS) Television Specials.
 He is also on the EMI and APAD recording labels.